 Benefits of Kisan Credit Card

-- Flexible repayment options with option to alter tenure.
+- Flexible repayment options with the option to alter tenure.

-- Option to chose either single credit loan facility or term loan towards all agricultural requirements
+- Option to choose either single credit loan facility or term loan towards all agricultural requirements.

 - Assistance in the purchase of various agricultural needs such as fertilizers, seeds, etc.

-- Availability of Credit till up to 3 years, without any prerequisite or seasonal appraisals.
+- Availability of credit up to 3 years, without any prerequisite or seasonal appraisals.

 - The interest rates on balances are lower than the traditional credit products available for the farmers.

-- The Margin, documentation, security and applicable terms and conditions are as same to that are applicable to other agricultural advance.
+- The Margin, documentation, security and applicable terms and conditions are the same as that are applicable to other agricultural advance.

-- Takes away farmer’s necessity to use cash or similar money instruments for each transaction
+- Takes away the farmer’s necessity to use cash or similar money instruments for each transaction.

-- Farmers need not to apply for a new loan for each &every crop
+- Farmers need not apply for a new loan for each and every crop.

-- Application for this instruments can be completed in Hindi as well
+- Application for this instrument can be completed in Hindi as well.

-- Specifically targeted at farmers as part of government scheme for Kisan.
+- Specifically targeted at farmers as part of the government scheme for Kisan.

-- Farmers should be eligible for a production credit of Rs.
-5000/- andabove, then he/she is entitled for a Kisan Credit Card.
+- Farmers should be eligible for a production credit of ₹ 5,000 and above, and then he/she is entitled to a Kisan Credit Card.